Azure/terraform-azurerm-avm-ptn-alz-connectivity-hub-and-spoke-vnet/README.md

 ## Private DNS Zones

 - `private_dns_zones` - (Optional) An object with the following fields:
-  - `resource_group_name` - (Optional) The resource group name for the private DNS zones.
-If not specified, uses the hub virtual network's parent resource group.
+  - `parent_id` - (Optional) The resource group resource id for the private DNS zones.
+If not specified, uses the hub virtual network's parent resource id.
   - `auto_registration_zone_enabled` - (Optional) Should an auto-registration zone be created?
 Default `true`.
   - `auto_registration_zone_name` - (Optional) The name of the auto-registration zone.
-  - `auto_registration_zone_resource_group_name` - (Optional) The resource group name for the auto-registration zone.
+  - `auto_registration_zone_parent_id` - (Optional) The resource group resource id for the auto-registration zone.
   - `private_dns_zone_network_link_name_template` - (Optional) The template for naming private DNS zone virtual network links.
   - `private_link_excluded_zones` - (Optional) A set of private link zones to exclude from creation.
 Default `[]`.
   - `private_link_private_dns_zones` - (Optional) A map of private link DNS zones.
 Each zone is an object with:
     - `zone_name` - (Optional) The DNS zone name.
     - `private_dns_zone_supports_private_link` - (Optional) Does this zone support private link?
 Default `true`.
+    - `resolution_policy` - (Optional) The resolution policy.
+Possible values are `Default` and `NxDomainRedirect`.
+Default value is `Default`.
     - `custom_iterator` - (Optional) An object with the following fields:
       - `replacement_placeholder` - The placeholder string to replace (required).
       - `replacement_values` - A map of replacement values (required).